cfinn8822/post-install-config/README.md

 11)Create the required credentials for the workers.

- - First name(for this example jane)
+ - First name for this example is (jane).
- - Last name (for this example doe)
+ - Last name for this example is (doe).
- - Email address(for this example jane.doe@osticket.com)
+ - Email address for this example is (jane.doe@osticket.com)
- - Username(for this example jane.doe)
+ - Username for this example is (jane.doe)

 12)Click "Set Password", and a window prompt will appear.